-Subject to the provisions of the Loan Agreement, the University or any permitted sublessee of the University from time to time may install additional machinery, equipment or other personal property in the Facility (which may be attached or affixed to the Facility), and such machinery, equipment or other personal property shall not become, or be deemed to become, a part of the Series 2017 Project, provided that the acquisition and installation of such property is not financed from either the Project Fund or the Renewal Fund.
+Subject to the provisions of the Loan Agreement, the University or any permitted sublessee of the University from time to time may install additional machinery, equipment or other personal property in the Series 2013 Project (which may be attached or affixed to the Series 2013 Project), and such machinery, equipment or other personal property shall not become, or be deemed to become, a part of the Series 2013 Project, provided that the acquisition and installation of such property is not financed from either the Project Fund or the Renewal Fund.
 The University from time to time may create or permit to be created any Lien on such machinery, equipment or other personal property.
-Further, the University from time to time may remove or permit the removal of such machinery, equipment or other personal property shall not occur (i) if any such removal of such machinery, equipment or other personal property shall not occur (i) if any Event of Default has occurred and is continuing; or (ii) if any such removal shall adversely affect the structural integrity of the Series 2017 Project or impair the overall operating efficiency of the Facility for the purposes for which it is intended, and provided further that, if any damage is occasioned to the Facility by such removal, the University agrees promptly to repair such damage at its own expense.
+Further, the University from time to time may remove or permit the removal of such machinery, equipment and other personal property from the Series 2013 Project, provided that any such removal of such machinery, equipment or other personal property shall not occur (i) if any Event of Default has occurred; or (ii) if any such removal shall adversely affect the structural integrity of the Series 2013 Project or impair the overall operating efficiency of the Series 2013 Project for the purposes for which it is intended, and provided further that, if any damage is occasioned to the Series 2013 Project by such removal, the University agrees promptly to repair such damage at its own expense.
 (Section 6.2)